 When someone dies, it’s a legal requirement to register the death.
 It’s the last formal step before you can hold a funeral.
-After the registration, you’ll receive a certified copy of the death certificate, which you’ll need so that you can inform authorities and companies of your loved one’s death.
+After the registration, you’ll receive a copy of the death certificate, which you’ll need to inform authorities and companies of your loved one’s death.

-If the death occurred at home or in a hospital or care home, there are a few different people who can register the death.
-They are
+If the death occurred at home or in a hospital or care home, there are a few different people who can register the death:

 - a relative or civil partner of the deceased residing or being in the sub-district where the death occurred